-Like multichannel support, in omnichannel communication, the customer can still select how they’d like to reach out to your brand for assistance.
+Like multichannel support, in omnichannel CS, the customer can still select how they’d like to reach out to your brand for assistance.
 They can DM you on social media, email you, call into the office…the list goes on.

 But if the issue isn’t able to be solved in one interaction, all the data is saved across every channel.

 This means when your customer goes to Facebook to continue the conversation about a lost order that began over email, they can pick up right where they left off.

 Why Omnichannel Customer Service Is The Way to Go

 Now that you know more about omnichannel vs multichannel customer communication, it’s time for you to make a decision about which one is a better fit for your company.